-Throughout history, the United Kingdom has been an attractive destination for immigrants and expats.
-In the past, the country’s diverse economy and liberal immigration policies played a significant role in creating the dynamic ethnic tapestry seen in the UK today.
-However, over time the UK’s immigration requirements have become tighter, and now it's generally only expats with specialist skills that are in demand.
+It follows that throughout history, the United Kingdom has been an attractive destination for immigrants and expats.
+While the country’s diverse economy and liberal immigration policies once made it easy for expats to move to the UK, immigration requirements have become tighter over time.
+Now it's generally only expats with specialist skills that are in demand.

 In June 2016, the UK voted to leave the EU.
-While there has been much speculation, it will be unclear what the implications of this move will be for expats living in or moving to the UK until negotiations are completed.
+While there has been much speculation, it remains unclear what the implications of this move will be for EU nationals moving to the UK until negotiations are completed.

 There are a number of strong sectors in the UK economy, including IT, engineering, finance, healthcare, energy, oil and gas, and construction.
 Expats with experience and sought-after skills in these sectors will find that there is plenty of scope for career progression in Britain.

 Most expats moving to the UK from Western European countries or North America experience very little culture shock.
 However, new arrivals do have to make some adjustments to accommodate the high cost of living, typically cold and rainy climate and urban congestion in cities such as London, where a large proportion of expats move.